NexTre-dev/retro-gadgets-docs/docs/api/misc/KeyboardChip.md

 The KeyboardChip is used to get input from a connected keyboard.
 When connected to something that is interactable, it can allow the component to be controlled via the keyboard.

-In the case of this control stick, it maps the WASD keys to its movement, allowing the user to manipulate it without using the cursor.
-If you're curious as to what the formatting means (_"why the colons?"_), see **Multitool configuration**.

 **_⚠️ This component is still in the process of being elaborated on._**

 ## Methods